for sustainable futures

 Co-learning at the end of an era

 A weekly co-learning hour to explore a resource that helps us (un)learn our way towards radically better ways of being on this planet.
+Season 2 starts on Monday 9th October 2023 at 12pm UK time.

 You Are Nature: Experiments in entanglement